synthread/Klippventurer/README.md

 Part 3 is planned to be a simple script soon.
 Please open an issue or pull request if you encounter any problems with any part of this guide.
 Still a work in progress, but I need outside testers now to get feedback on the install process and print quality.

+Needs testers with the N32G455 MCU, please open an issue if you have one.